aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `name` - (Optional) The kubernetes cluster's name.
 It is the only in one Alicloud account.
 * `name_prefix` - (Optional) The kubernetes cluster name's prefix.
 It is conflict with `name`.
 If it is specified, terraform will using it to build the only cluster name.
 Default to "Terraform-Creation".
+* `force_update` - (Optional, Available in 1.50.0+) Whether to force the update of kubernetes cluster arguments.
+Default to false.
 * `availability_zone` - (Optional, ForceNew) The Zone where new kubernetes cluster will be located.
 If it is not be specified, the `vswitch_ids` should be set, its value will be vswitch's zone.
 * `vswitch_id` - (Deprecated from version 1.16.0)(Force new resource) The vswitch where new kubernetes cluster will be located.
 If it is not specified, a new VPC and VSwicth will be built.
 It must be in the zone which `availability_zone` specified.
 * `vswitch_ids` - (Optional, ForceNew) The vswitch where new kubernetes cluster will be located.
 For SingleAZ Cluster, if it is not specified, a new VPC and VSwicth will be built.
 It must be in the zone which `availability_zone` specified.
 For MultiAZ Cluster, you must create three vswitches firstly, specify them here.